Societal impact of nanotechnology: Possible military applications

-Military applications for nanotechnology are going to revolutionize modern warfare and while many benefits will come from the applications of such technology there are also some risks that we need to be aware of.
+Military applications for nanotechnology have the potential to revolutionize modern warfare.
+While many benefits may come from the applications of such technology there are risks involved.
 The emergence of nanotechnology will greatly change the fields of science medicine surveillance and energy.
-While human engineering and arms control will be better there will also be strict regulations on all forms of nanotech especially autonomies to prevent any unfortunate incidents.
-All treaties will be upheld and there should under no circumstance be an arms race.
-Because of its constant fast growth countries should work together to solve the problem of hazard nano materials and to prevent an arms race as a result of social problems and poor communication.
+While human engineering and arms control may be better there may also be strict regulations on all forms of nanotech, especially autonomies, to prevent unfortunate incidents.
+Because of its constant fast growth countries would need to work together to solve the problem of hazard nano materials and to prevent an arms race as a result of social problems and poor communication.

 Molecular manufacturing might be used to cheaply produce, among many other products, highly advanced, durable weapons.
 Being equipped with compact computers and motors these might be increasingly autonomous and have a large range of capabilities.

 According to Chris Phoenix and Mike Treder from the Center for Responsible Nanotechnology as well as Anders Sandberg from the Future of Humanity Institute the military uses of molecular manufacturing are the applications of nanotechnology that pose the most significant global catastrophic risk.
 Several nanotechnology researchers state that the bulk of risk from nanotechnology comes from the potential to lead to war, arms races and destructive global government.
 Several reasons have been suggested why the availability of nanotech weaponry may with significant likelihood lead to unstable arms races (compared to e.g. nuclear arms races): (1) A large number of players may be tempted to enter the race since the threshold for doing so is low; (2) the ability to make weapons with molecular manufacturing might be cheap and easy to hide; (3) therefore lack of insight into the other parties' capabilities can tempt players to arm out of caution or to launch preemptive strikes; (4) molecular manufacturing may reduce dependency on international trade, a potential peace-promoting factor; (5) wars of aggression may pose a smaller economic threat to the aggressor since manufacturing is cheap and humans may not be needed on the battlefield.

 Self-regulation by all state and non-state actors has been called hard to achieve, so measures to mitigate war-related risks have mainly been proposed in the area of international cooperation.
 International infrastructure may be expanded giving more sovereignty to the international level.
 This could help coordinate efforts for arms control.
 Some have put forth that international institutions dedicated specifically to nanotechnology (perhaps analogously to the International Atomic Energy Agency IAEA) or general arms control may also be designed.
 One may also jointly make differential technological progress on defensive technologies.
 The Center for Responsible Nanotechnology also suggest some technical restrictions.
 Improved transparency regarding technological capabilities may be another important facilitator for arms-control.